SonomaTomcat/quic-proxy-tunnel/README.md

 # QUIC Proxy Tunnel

 A high-performance HTTP/SOCKS5 proxy that tunnels traffic over QUIC connections.
-This project provides both client and server components, enabling secure and efficient proxying of HTTP(S) and arbitrary TCP traffic using the QUIC protocol.
+This project provides both client and server components, enabling secure and efficient proxying of HTTP(S) and arbitrary traffic using the QUIC protocol.

 ## Features
 - HTTP proxy client or SOCKS5 proxy client (configurable) that forwards requests over QUIC (Sock5 proxy is not fully implemented yet)